Activity

 Performance data quoted represents past results.
 Past performance is no guarantee of future results, and current performance may be higher or lower than the performance shown.
 Investment return and principal value will fluctuate, so your shares, when redeemed, may be worth more or less than their original cost.

 Class I shares have no sales charges and are not available to all investors.
 Other share classes have sales charges.
-The Merger Fund® - The fund class gross expense ratio is 1.36%.
-The net expense ratio is 1.25%, which reflects a contractual expense reimbursement in effect through 04/30/2024.
-This ratio reflects the direct and indirect expenses paid by the Fund.
+The Merger Fund® - The fund class gross expense ratio is 1.37%.
+The net expense ratio is 1.27%, which reflects a contractual expense reimbursement in effect through 04/30/2025.
 The net expense ratio minus dividend and interest expense on short sales and indirect expenses incurred by the underlying funds in which the Fund invests is 1.17%.
-Virtus Westchester Credit Event Fund - The fund class gross expense ratio is 1.53%.
-The net expense ratio is 1.48%, which reflects a contractual expense reimbursement in effect through 04/30/2025.
-This ratio reflects the direct and indirect expenses paid by the Fund.
-The net expense ratio minus dividend and interest expense on short sales and indirect expenses incurred by the underlying funds in which the Fund invests is 1.45%.
-Virtus Westchester Event-Driven Fund - The fund class gross expense ratio is 1.70%.
+Virtus Westchester Credit Event Fund - The fund class gross expense ratio is 1.61%.
+The gross expense ratio minus dividend and interest expenses on short sales and indirect expenses incurred by the underlying funds in which the Fund invests is 1.45%.
+Virtus Westchester Event Driven Fund - The fund class gross expense ratio is 1.67%.
 The net expense ratio is 1.57%, which reflects a contractual expense reimbursement in effect through 04/30/2025.
-This ratio reflects the direct and indirect expenses paid by the Fund.
-The net expense ratio minus dividend and interest expense on short sales and indirect expenses incurred by the underlying funds in which the Fund invests is 1.45%.
+The net expense ratio minus dividend and interest expenses on short sales is 1.53%.

 All investments carry a certain degree of risk, including possible loss of principal.